sokra/node-voo/README.md

 ## Options

-It's only possible to pass options via environment variables:
+It's possible to pass options via environment variables:

 - `NODE_VOO_YARN=true`: Trust `node_modules/.yarn-integrity` to agressively cache resolving and modules in node_modules.
 Requirements:
   - Only use Yarn.